mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Peters and Wilkinson Method
 Another option is the Peters and Wilkinson method [aburbook; Sec.
-3.4](@cite), which applies LU factorisation to the same rectangular matrix, constructed using the square root of the precision matrix and the Jacobian matrix in each Gauss-Newton iteration.
-This method can be selected by passing the `PetersWilkinson` argument to the [`gaussNewton`](@ref gaussNewton) function:
+3.4](@cite), which uses LU factorisation on the same rectangular matrix built from the square root of the precision matrix and the Jacobian in each Gauss-Newton iteration.
+It can be selected by passing the `PetersWilkinson` argument to the [`gaussNewton`](@ref gaussNewton) function:
 ```@example ACSEWLS
 analysis = gaussNewton(monitoring, PetersWilkinson)
 stateEstimation!(analysis)